kleister/kleister-js/docs/PackApi.md

 ## deleteBuildFromVersion

-> GeneralError deleteBuildFromVersion(packId, buildId, params)
+> GeneralError deleteBuildFromVersion(packId, buildId, buildVersion)

 Unlink a version from a build